AhmedNassar7/Software-Engineering/README.md

   </a>
 </div>

-🚀 This repository is a central hub for **Software Engineering Opportunities**, including **Internships**, **Hackathons**, **Events**, **Open Source**, **FAANG & CS Discord Servers**, and more.
+🚀 This repository is a central hub for **Software Engineering Opportunities and resources**, including **Internships**, **Hackathons**, **Events**, **Open Source**, **FAANG & CS Discord Servers**, and more.